 In the past, vegetarians and vegan travelers in Ecuador had little to choose from aside from heaping plates of rice, beans, eggs, potatoes, and whatever vegetables were at hand.
 Luckily, in Quito, there is a growing crop of goto restaurants that are filling the void.
 Keep reading for a few favorites spanning a spectrum of culinary standards to find when in the city.

 If you are looking for cheap, cheerful, and hearty vegetarian and vegan food, Mile Time’s set lunch menu is a fun find in the heart of the Mariscal district of the New Town.
-Asian menu items including tofu dishes, savory soups, spring rolls, and a choice of healthy juices take it out of the ordinary and the friendly, English-speaking owners help to navigate the menu if worried about ingredients and preparation.
+Asian menu items including tofu dishes, savory soups, spring rolls, and a choice of healthy juices take it out of the ordinary.
+The friendly, English-speaking owners are often on hand help to navigate the menu if worried about ingredients and preparation.

 Baquerizo Moreno and Reina Victoria

 For a well-crafted vegan menu that indulges in delicious food from falafel and risotto to filling soups, chickpea burgers, empanadas, calzones, and thin crust pizzas, Tandana hits the spot.

 The hip hotspot sits at the top of the Guapulo neighborhood-overlooking the picturesque church below and the neighboring valley of the city in the distance.
 It’s a great spot for a night enjoying the surroundings both inside and out.
 It also serves as the public front of Libera, a non-profit group dedicated to protecting wildlife and preserving the environment in Ecuador.